 This Day in History on 4th April

-On this page, we will list all historical events that have occurred on 4th April.
+On this page, we will list all historical events that occurred on the 4th of April.
 The students can refer them while preparing for all competitive exams and banking exams.

 - Children’s Day (Hong Kong, Taiwan)